Playing now

 Because this is likely to create larger tax bills, HMRC will be offering transitional relief.

-You can spread payments for the tax bill on this final period (e.g. six months for a business with an accounting date of 30 September) proportionally across the following five years (or paid more quickly, if desired).
+You can spread the profits of this final period (e.g. 3 months for a business with an accounting date of 30 September) proportionally across the following 5 years (or paid more quickly, if desired).

-Although inspired by the introduction of Making Tax Digital for Income Tax, basis period reform is a separate endeavour.
+Although influenced by the introduction of Making Tax Digital for Income Tax, basis period reform is a separate provision.

 It will affect all unincorporated businesses—even those unaffected by MTD for Income Tax.